Regd.No.: 126198/071/072

 8th Dec, 2022

-But it was more than we expected, what a great service with warm traditional and friendly hospitalities.
+But it was more than we expected, what a great service with warm traditional, and friendly hospitality.
 Truly remarkable, it was a great trip to Everest base camp with grand comfort on daily overnight stops.
 Certainly recommendable to all types of people for marvelous adventure Everest Base Camp Luxury Trek.

 Thanks to all Team Himalaya staff and guides, for making our adventure holiday so pleasant with exciting and enjoyable moments.